aswini-14/Interactive-Learning-Path-Builder/README.md

 ## Features

-- **User Authentication**: Secure sign-up/login system with JWT-based authentication.
+- **User Authentication**: Secure sign-up/login system with JWT-based authentication for learners.
+After signing up, all users are logged in as Learners by default.
+- **Role Management**:Only Admins have the ability to change user roles, including upgrading a Learner to a Creator.
+Learners cannot modify their roles.
-- **Learning Path Creation**: Creators can create learning paths by adding resources such as videos, articles, and quizzes.
+- **Learning Path Creation**: Creators and Admins can create learning paths by adding resources such as videos, articles, and quizzes.
 - **Progress Tracking**: Learners can track their progress through a timeline or progress bar.
 - **PDF Certificate Generation**: Certificates are generated and available for download when a learner completes a path.
-- **Public & Private Paths**: Users can create public or private paths and share them with others.
+- **Public & Private Paths**: Creators can create public or private paths.
-- **Responsive UI/UX**: A user-friendly and responsive interface for seamless interaction.

 ## Tech Stack